sibvic/mq4-templates/snippets/conditions/readme.md

 ## ma_conditions

-Conditions for MA above/below price/another MA, MA cross over/under MA.
+Conditions for MA-MA and MA-price.

 ### MACrossOverMACondition